What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 3. Personalize Your Email Response

 Yes, you should add names to your emails and subject lines, but that’s barely scratching the surface at this point.
-You also want to personalize the experience, because according to Epsilon, “80% of consumers are more likely to make a purchase from a brand that provides personalized experiences.”
+You also want to personalize the experience because 90 percent of customers are willing to spend more when companies provide personalized customer services.

 How can you personalize an email beyond a name and possibly a company name for your lead?
 Here are some ideas: